datalad-handbook/book/docs/usecases/remodnav.rst

 At this stage, a public ``algorithm-paper`` repository shares code and data, and changes to any dataset can easily be handled by updating the respective subdataset.
 This already is a big leap towards open and reproducible science.
-Thanks to DataLad, code, data, and the history of all code and data are easily shared.
+Thanks to DataLad, code, data, and the history of all code and data are easily shared - with exact versions of all components and bound together in a single, fully tracked research object.
 By making use of the Python API of DataLad and :term:`relative path`\s in scripts, data retrieval is automated, and scripts can run on any other computer.

 Automation with existing tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^